Linkedin

 The simplest way to keep tabs on where your money goes is to use a free budget app like Achieve MoLO

-When you track spending this way, it becomes easier to see which expenses eat up the most money.
+When you track spending this way, it becomes easier to understand which expenses eat up the most money.
 And you can challenge yourself to cut down on nonessentials so you don't run out of money as quickly.

 2. Choose a budgeting style